FTLam11/fronk-tolks/README.md

 a pinch, the first thing we skip out on are tests.
 We absolutely cannot spend time writing code that will not ship!
 Wait...

+So we start shipping code with no tests.
+Things are progressing decently, there are various bugs here and there but things are more or less going according to plan.
+BUT THEN...

+Shit hits the fan, like:

+1. The customer wants to change some business behavior.
+2. We misunderstood the requirements.
+3. The customer wants to add a new feature.

 > I have a plan.
 > ALL WE HAVE TO DO IS WRITE MORE CODE!!!11111
 > Are you crazy?